Übersetzung durch Neil Mussett

 h) in proceedings on legal aid in accordance with the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction;

-4. the tasks individually listed in sections 29 and 31 of this Act
+4. the tasks individually listed in sections 29 and 31 of the present Act

 a) in international legal transactions,